-Colby’s Presidential Scholars Program offers several benefits to the top students in each incoming class, including the opportunity to conduct research alongside world-class professors from the moment they arrive on campus, access to a pool of grants to design their own projects, and the chance to take part in other activities that challenge them to achieve at the highest levels.
+Colby’s Presidential Scholars Program offers several benefits to the top students in each incoming class, including the opportunity to conduct research alongside world-class professors, access to a pool of grants to design their own projects, and the chance to take part in other activities that challenge them to achieve at the highest levels.

 The Presidential Scholar designation is one of the only academic honors that Colby confers on students before they enroll.
 Every applicant to Colby is considered for the Presidential Scholars Program.

 Presidential Scholars enjoy the following benefits: